You've Heard of White Noise for Sleep—but Are Brown Noise and Pink Noise Even Better? We Asked Experts

 Fans of nature sounds will gravitate toward those, rather than the more vague white, pink, or Brown noises.
 (This sound machine offers non-looping ocean, rain, and fireplace sounds.)
 Fans of whirring noises will stick with, appropriately, fans.
 And people who like white, pink, or Brown noise will find a machine that works for them and their needs.

-The important thing, Dr. Pelayo says, is that you don’t force yourself (or your partner) to listen to the sound.
-(Don’t let a disagreement on the merits of white noise be the cause of your sleep divorce.)
-Focus on finding a noise that works for both of you, then give it a little time—most people adapt to a new sleep noise within two to three days, Dr. Pelayo says, though some may adapt immediately.
+The important thing, Dr. Pelayo says, is that you don't force yourself (or your partner) to listen to something you don't like.
+Focus on finding a sleep noise that works for both of you, then give it a little time—most people adapt to a new sleep noise within two to three days, Dr. Pelayo says, though some may adapt immediately.
 (True insomniacs with a long history of irregular sleep may need much longer.)
-Once you’ve found your perfect sound machine and noise, you’ll likely want to stick with it for life.
+Once you've found your perfect sound machine and noise, you'll likely want to stick with it for life.